Leviatan1121/UUID.js/README.md

 It provides an easy and efficient way to create unique identifiers for various applications.

-[//]: # (Whether you're working in a Node.js environment or embedding it directly in your HTML with a script tag, ) UUID.js is a straightforward solution for generating UUIDs.
+Whether you're working in a Node.js environment or embedding it directly in your HTML with a script tag, UUID.js is a straightforward solution for generating UUIDs.

 ### Table of Contents